nbailly721/nbailly721/README.md

 ## **🌱 Current Project (In Progress)**

-DNA Barcode Quality Control & Species ID Pipeline (Python)
+DNA Barcode Quality Control Pipeline (Python)

-Description: Developing a pipeline to perform quality control and taxonomic assignment of DNA barcode sequences.
+Description: Developing a fully dynamic and reusable pipeline to perform quality control of DNA sequences.
 Work is ongoing; no code or results posted yet.

 ---